 - Use cutting-edge genomics research tools

 To be eligible to participate in the phage research program, you must be planning to enroll as a full-time student for the first time in the fall.
-You must also demonstrate academic potential or ability and have a strong interest in science.
+You must also have a strong interest in science and demonstrate academic potential or ability.
 The focus of the course is biology, but you don’t have to be a biology major to participate.
 Unfortunately, this is not designed for pre-nursing majors.

 About the program

-In 2009, Calvin College was selected by the Howard Hughes Medical Institute (HHMI)to be one of the first 24 schools nationwide to participate in a new science education initiative called the National Genomic Research Initiative.
-In this program, 20 first year Calvin students make real scientific discoveries by doing research on bacterial viruses, called phage.
-During the two-semester introductory biology sequence led by biology professors Randall DeJong (email@example.com) and John Wertz (firstname.lastname@example.org), students learn techniques from across biology, including microbiology, molecular biology, genomics, ecology, biomedicine, global health/sustainability and bioinformatics.
+In 2009, Calvin University was selected by the Howard Hughes Medical Institute (HHMI) to be one of the first 24 schools nationwide to participate in a new science education initiative called the National Genomic Research Initiative.
+In this program, 20 first-year Calvin students make real scientific discoveries by doing research on bacterial viruses, called phages.
+During the two-semester introductory biology sequence led by biology professors Randall DeJong (firstname.lastname@example.org) and John Wertz (email@example.com), students learn techniques from across biology, including microbiology, molecular biology, genomics, ecology, biomedicine, global health/sustainability, and bioinformatics.

 An exciting two-semester biology sequence

-In the first semester, Calvin students isolate phage from various environments, likely finding phage that have never been seen before.
+In the first semester, Calvin students isolate phages from various environments, likely finding phages that have never been seen before.
 The class spends the remainder of the first semester purifying and characterizing their phage, evaluating phage diversity in the environment, visualizing their phage via electron microscopy, and extracting phage DNA.
 Students even get to name their phage.
-Between semesters, the purified DNA genomes from selected phage are sequenced with Calvin’s new next generation DNA sequencer.
-In the second semester, students use bioinformatics and comparative genomics to analyze and annotate the phage genome and compare it to other phage, gaining invaluable insight into its potential form and function.
+Between semesters, the purified DNA genomes from selected phage are sequenced with Calvin’s new, next-generation DNA sequencer.
+In the second semester, students use bioinformatics and comparative genomics to analyze the phage, annotate the genome, and compare it to other phages.
+Students gain invaluable insight into its potential form and function.
 The data are then deposited in NCBI Genbank, an international DNA sequence database accessible to scientists across the globe.